sdelamo/sergiodelamo.com/posts/micronaut-deep-dive-september-2021.md

 [Enroll Now](https://objectcomputing.com/training/register/offering/298)

 > The following topics are covered in this course.
-> - Introduction to the Micronaut framework
+> - Introduction to the Micronaut® framework
 > - Controllers
 > - Compile-time dependency injection
 > - Application configuration